Table of Contents

 Ref.

-π‘ For interludes, solos, intros, and outros, we recommend leaving the section unnamed.
+๐ก For interludes, solos, intros, and outros, we recommend leaving the section unnamed.
 From context, it's clear to people that it's probably a solo when there are several chords without text in the middle of the song.
-This reduces the amount of information on the page.
+This reduces the amount of information on the page. ๐ก Only chords and section references are rendered in the unnamed section.

 Section References